picardjs/docs/guide/why.md

 With Picard.js error handling is integrated from the ground up.
 You reference an invalid component?
 Nothing bad will happen.
 The component crashes or does not accept the given inputs?
 The solution will just continue - if you care you can pick up the error and display something else instead.

-👉 Want to see this in action?
+:point_right: Want to see this in action?
 [Example online](https://github.com/picardjs/picard/blob/main/examples/06-static-page-single-spa/mfs/red/src/Product.jsx#L87)

 ### Technology Agnostic